 If "Mobile" is selected as a test type then go to the "Mobile Testing" tab.

-Mandatory Fields:
+Mandatory Fields for mobile Web application tests:

-Mention the Mobile Base URL of the automation tests from given dropdown.
+Mention the Mobile Base URL of web application automation tests from given dropdown.

 Select the "Device type" from given dropdown on which you need to execute the mobile automation tests.